- Blog

 Simply put, a sales funnel is the visual representation of the journey from making a decision to purchase a product or service to actually becoming a full-fledged customer.
 At the end of the sales funnel, a customer is a loyal user and an advocate of the product or service.

 After they evaluate the pros and cons, the new potential customers have two more sales funnel stages to go through.
-They enter the commitment phase where they decide to commit to your solution and finally, in the last phase, they decide to purchase.
+They enter the commitment phase, where they decide to commit to your solution and finally, in the last phase, they decide to purchase.
 If they still have reservations, you can try to speed up the decision process by offering them free trials or demonstrations.

 However, once they buy, the 21st-century sales funnel does not end!
-Nowadays, the next phase is a follow-up and customer retention.
+Nowadays, the next phase is follow-up and customer retention.
 And you should never forget about them.

 What are the benefits of sales funnels?